rhymu8354/LuaCppTutorial/README.md

 * [LuaLibrary](https://github.com/rhymu8354/lua.git) - a fork of
-  [Lua](http://www.lua.org/) which includes a `CMakeLists.txt` file for incorporation into a CMake-based build system; this repository can be pulled in by running the command `git submodule update` from the directory containing this file
+  [Lua](http://www.lua.org/) which includes a `CMakeLists.txt` file for incorporation into a CMake-based build system; this repository can be pulled in by running the command `git submodule init` followed by the command `git submodule update` from the directory containing this file

 ### Build system generation